MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 ---
 title: Upgrade packages
-description: Upgrade NPM packages and make a PR with the changes
+description: Upgrade outdated NPM packages and make a PR with the lockfile changes
 ---

 The aim of this workflow is to upgrade dependencies in `package-lock.json`.